 How to Apply

 Overview: Applying to our homeownership program will take time.
 It can take 3-4 months to complete the application process.
 However, there are things that you can do to speed up the process such as turning in your application materials as soon as possible and turning application in completed so we don’t have to ask for revisions.
 Additionally, after you complete the application and are approved into the program, it takes another 6-12 months before you can move into your house due to the time it takes to complete the 250 hours of sweat equity and the time it takes to build a home if you are buying a new construction house.
 Below we outline the different phases of the application process.

-Step 1 – Intake Form: If you are interested in applying for the homeownership program, after reading the qualifying criteria, complete the intake form on this page.
+Step 1 – Mailing List: If you are interested in applying for the homeownership program, after reading the qualifying criteria, sign up for our mailing list on this page.
 This information is sent to our Homeowner Services Department, who will invite you to an upcoming information meeting.

 Step 2 – Information Meeting: Register for an information meeting using the calendar at the bottom of this page.
 This meeting is required for all applicants.
 At this meeting, you will learn more about the program and receive a pre-application to fill out.
 The pre-application is not the full application.
 We use it to determine if you are initially qualified by pulling a background check, sex offender registry check, and credit report.
 You cannot get a pre-application without attending an information meeting.